GoogleCloudPlatform/dagify/README.md

 </br></br>

 # Running Locally
-Here we outline how to run AirLift on your local machine.
+Here we outline how to run AirShip on your local machine.

-## Start AirLift (From Source)
+## Start AirShip (From Source)
 execute the following in the root directory of the project to start the application.

 ```bash